rancher/docs/content/rancher/v2.x/en/quick-start-guide/workload/quickstart-deploy-workload-ingress/_index.md

 5. Click **Add Ingress**.

-6. Enter a name i.e. **hello**
+6. Enter a name i.e. **hello**.

-7. In the **Target* field, drop down the list and choose the name that you set for your service.
+7. In the **Target** field, drop down the list and choose the name that you set for your service.

 8. Enter `80` in the **Port** field.

-9. Leave everything else as default and click **Save**
+9. Leave everything else as default and click **Save**.

-10. This will create a `xip.io` address that may take a minute or two to populate
+10. This will create a `xip.io` address that may take a minute or two to populate.

 ### View Your Application

-From the **Load Balancing** page, click the target link which will look something like **hello.default.xxx.xxx.xxx.xxx.xip.io > hello-world**
+From the **Load Balancing** page, click the target link which will look something like **hello.default.xxx.xxx.xxx.xxx.xip.io > hello-world**.

 Your application will open in a seperate window.